 Nannette de Gaspe Bio-Stimulant Techstile Infusing Dry Masque Neck

 This neck mask contains spirulina to help improve the dermis’ elasticity and firmness while also reducing the appearance of lines.
 Our necks often go neglected as we focus so much attention on our faces, but with this mask, you can ensure that you are providing some love and care to this area, which can show age quite badly.

 Zelens Marine Complex Deep Restorative Cream

-Marine collagen ingestion also helps boost collagen production in your skin by triggering fibroblasts, which are specialized cells crucial to collagen formation.
+Marine collagen ingestion helps boost collagen production throughout your body by triggering fibroblasts, which are specialized cells crucial to collagen formation.

-If you’re now interested in harnessing the healing powers of the sea to visibly revitalize the appearance of your skin, consider consuming marine collagen daily (it’s backed by science!) and round it out with topical skincare treatments that are also proven by research—the the ultimate double-whammy for gorgeous, firm skin!
+If you’re now interested in harnessing the healing powers of the sea to visibly revitalize the appearance of your skin, consider consuming marine collagen daily (it’s backed by science!) and round it out with topical skincare treatments that are also proven by research - the ultimate double-whammy for gorgeous, firm skin!

 To learn more about the benefits of chlorella for skin, check out this link: